 But the problem still is that the left wing accepts the anti-GMO point-of-view without the level of critical analysis that they do with the global warming deniers.
 The amount of data that supports climate change is overwhelming, and those that deny it must truly be blind.
 There are scientifically based climate change websites that discuss the tiniest parts of the story.
 Here’s one that just details the level of Arctic sea ice (and if it doesn’t scare the hell out of you about what’s happening to our planet, you are truly a denialist).
 I can find the same type of detail for evolution.

-Slate concludes the article with a discussion about the intellectual failures of the left-wing GMO refusers:
+Slate concludes their article with a discussion about the intellectual failures of the left-wing GMO refusers:

-Remove “GMO” from Dr. Kahan’s commentary, and we could be talking about any pseudoscience, whether it’s creationism, vaccine denialism, global warming, or even HIV/AIDS denialism.
-Orac compares the misuse of science and scare tactics by GMO opponents to the behavior of the anti-vaccine movement, that is, instead of using real science to find a conclusion, they ignore science, ignore evidence, and jump on any pseudoscience, even if it’s very poorly done science. to support what they currently believe or what they want to believe about GMO’s.
+Finally, if you remove “GMO” from Dr. Kahan’s commentary, and we could be talking about any pseudoscience, whether it’s creationism, vaccine denialism, global warming, or even HIV/AIDS denialism.
+Orac compares the misuse of science and scare tactics by GMO opponents to the behavior of the anti-vaccine movement, that is, instead of using real science to find a conclusion, they ignore science, ignore evidence, and jump on any pseudoscience, even if it’s very poorly done pseudoscience, to support what they currently believe or what they want to believe about GMO’s.

 Take politics out of science, it will make science so much better.

 Editor’s note: This article was originally published in May 2014.
 It has been completely revised and updated to include more comprehensive information, to improve readability and to add current research.